Child Protection Policy

 - All coaches and volunteers have a responsibility to report concerns of abuse to the club’s Child Protection Officer

 Recruitment of coaches and volunteers

 All adults involved in the club in either a paid or unpaid capacity will be subject to a number of checks to ensure their suitability of working with children.
 All coaches will be required to:

 - Become suitably qualified as a coach or produce certificates if already qualified as a coach

 - Ensure they are insured through National Governing Body to undertake training sessions

 Volunteers will be required to undertake a PVG check.

 If at any time coaches wish to use photographic or video equipment as a coaching aid, parents and young people will be made aware that that it is part of the coaching programme and how the footage will be used and stored.

 Responding to allegations

 It is not the responsibility of any coach or volunteer at A.A.R.F.C to decide whether or not abuse has taken place.
 However, it is their responsibility to act on concerns and allegations by referring them to the clubs child welfare officer who will pass details to the relevant authority.
-Any concerns about suspected abuse occurring within the club or elsewhere must be reported to Heather Hood, contact number 07904575585.
+Any concerns about suspected abuse occurring within the club or elsewhere must be reported to Andrew Duncan, contact number 07436561356.